 WBU wanted to find out two things, firstly, how blind and partially sighted people were facing and experiencing lockdown.
 Secondly, what WBU members, the organisations of the blind, were trying to do to support individuals.
-One of the first steps WBU took to unpack these two questions was that they realised they first of all needed to know what the population was, what the demographic data that we had to collect in order to come up with a report which was evidence-based report - we need to disaggregate our data.
-Without that, it would have been impossible for us to identify what we wanted in terms of advocacy strategies and the accommodations and to action etc. So, the first work stream was deciding the best tool to understand who we were going to listen to and at the same time who we were going to give responses to.
-The second element was we really need to know what our individuals and organisations actually were doing around Covid-19.
-We wanted to make a clear distinction between organisations and individuals because the report that it was our product, of course, a report that contains a letter for advocacy strategies for organisations.
-But at the same time, in order to make that report something useful, something that it was legitimate coming from the individuals we needed to hear what the individuals wanted to say and that included how rights of persons were being impacted from challenges around mobility and personal safety to access to technology, switching to online platforms etc.
+One of the first steps WBU took to unpack these two questions was to learn more about the blind and partially sighted populations.
+They also needed to know what demographic data to collect in order to come up with an evidence based report.
+They needed to disaggregate data to identify information in order to develop advocacy strategies.
+So, the first work stream was deciding the best tool to understand who they were going to listen to and at the same time who they were going to give responses to.
+The second element was they really needed to know what individuals and organisations actually were doing around COVID-19.
+The World Blind Union wanted to make a clear distinction between organisations and individuals because the report contains information on advocacy strategies for organisations.
+At the same time, the report was legitimately coming from individuals' experiences, including how the rights of blind and partially sighted persons were impacted from challenges around mobility, personal safety, access to technology, and other areas.